Access-PoD/access-pod-artifacts/README.md

 ## Integrity and Versioning

-- Releases should include a `manifest.json` listing all artifacts and SHA-256 checksums.
+Releases include a manifest file (`manifest_v1a.json`) that enumerates all normative artifacts and their associated SHA-256 checksums.
+Integrity verification must be performed against the individual files and hashes listed in the manifest.

+The v1a release is anchored to a tagged commit.
+Subsequent commits on the `main` branch are non-normative and are intended for clarification, documentation improvements, or preparation for future revisions (e.g., v1b).
+Normative scope for v1a is defined exclusively by the manifest.

-- Do not change the meaning of an existing `metric_id`.
-Deprecate and introduce a new `metric_id` if needed.
+Do not change the meaning of an existing `metric_id`.
+If a change in semantics is required, deprecate the existing identifier and introduce a new `metric_id`.

-- Keep Version A artifacts stable; Version B should extend via `_future_extensions/`.
+Version A artifacts are intended to remain stable for the duration of the public review cycle.
+Version B and later revisions should extend functionality via the `_future_extensions/` directory without modifying Version A artifacts.

+GitHub-generated source archives (ZIP / TAR.GZ) are provided for convenience only and are not normative.
+They must not be relied upon for validation or integrity checking.

 ---